 Summary

-Intel Converged Security Management Engine (CSME) with Active Management Technology (AMT) on Moxa devices is affected by multiple memory safety vulnerabilities: (1) CVE-2020-8752—out-of-bounds write in IPv6 subsystem allowing unauthenticated privilege escalation; (2) CVE-2020-8747—out-of-bounds read allowing information disclosure or denial of service; (3) CVE-2020-8749—out-of-bounds read allowing privilege escalation via adjacent network access.
-All three require no authentication and can be triggered over the network.
-Affected Intel ISM/AMT versions: all versions before 11.8.80, 11.12.80, 11.22.80, 12.0.70, and 14.0.45.
+Intel Converged Security Management Engine (CSME) with Active Management Technology (AMT) on the affected Moxa device contains multiple vulnerabilities: (1) Out-of-bounds write in IPv6 subsystem (CVE-2020-8752) allowing unauthenticated privilege escalation via network access; (2) Out-of-bounds read in subsystem (CVE-2020-8747) allowing information disclosure and/or denial of service; (3) Out-of-bounds read in subsystem (CVE-2020-8749) allowing privilege escalation via adjacent network access.
+All three vulnerabilities require no authentication and affect Intel AMT versions before 11.8.80, 11.12.80, 11.22.80, 12.0.70, and 14.0.45.

 What this means